 Sponsor some awards or contests.
 Best Student Podcast, Best Instructor Wiki, Most Creative Use of a Blog by Faculty and Students, and so on.
 Have a Digital Technologies Award Day, invite local lawmakers and alumni, celebrate the year's accomplishments, and publicize widely.

 Connect with local schools.
 Instructional technology faculties in colleges of education need access to teachers and students for research and to ensure curricular relevancy.
 Create mutually beneficial partnerships to exchange information, expertise, support, and practical tips.

 None of these suggested activities requires much time, money, or expertise.
-While it may seem difficult to keep up with ever-changing technologies, deans can lead the way with a few simple activities that will have an immediate payoff in terms of organizational culture and
+While it may seem difficult to keep up with ever-changing technologies, deans can lead the way with a few simple activities that will have an immediate payoff in terms of organizational culture and public visibility.

 Scott McLeod is director of the UCEA Center for the Advanced Study of Technology Leadership in Education (CASTLE) at the University of Minnesota.
 He can be reached at www.scottmcleod.net or www.dangerouslyirrelevant.org.